Quirino, Isabela: Congress representation

 Quirino, belonging to the fifth legislative district of the province of Isabela, currently represented by Hon.
 Faustino Michael Carlos T. Dy III.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Quirino Schools District office governs the public elementary and high schools throughout the municipality with the following schools.